chrisvince/react-packages/packages/shopify-storefront-api-utilities/README.md

 ```

 ### getSelectedOptionsFromUrlParams
-Returns an object of the options as taken from the URL search parameters.
-If the URL search
+Returns an object of the product options as taken from the URL search parameters.
+If
-parameters does not contain the specific value, it will return the default.
+the URL search parameters does not contain a valid value, it will return the default
+options (the first).
+The options array from the product data point should be be
+passed as the first argument.

 #### Syntax
 `const product = getSelectedOptionsFromUrlParams(options)`

 #### Usage
-This function works best setting the initial selected options state.
-For example,
+This function is intended to be used to set the selectedOptions initial state.
+For
+example,
 `const [ selectedOptions, setSelectedOptions ] = useState(() => getSelectedOptionsFromUrlParams(options))`

 #### Parameters